anoces/DAS/ASS-0.0.3-R/SystemPathSource.md

 - Build\Temp\...

 # \RUNTIME
-* Build from /vendor to rumtimme process for reference or dependency to file core process import dll native.
+* Build from \vendor to rumtimme process for reference or dependency to file core process import dll native.

 # \Runtime\Eigen